-Ranked in 12th place in the World Happiness Report 2018, Austria's eight million-strong population enjoys a high standard of living due to its low unemployment rates and thriving economy.
+Ranked 10th in the World Happiness Report 2019, Austria's nine million-strong population enjoys a high standard of living due to its low unemployment rates and thriving economy.

-Making the move is also a great way to acquire a second language and give your CV a boost as, although English is widely spoken, German is Austria's official language and you'll need it to succeed in the workplace.
+Making the move is also a great way to acquire a second language and give your CV a boost.
+While English is widely spoken, German is Austria's official language, so you'll need it to succeed in the workplace.

 Jobs in Austria

-Austria's economy is currently strong, stable and, unlike other European countries, dominated by its small and medium sized enterprises (SMEs).
+Austria boasts a well-developed economy that's currently strong, stable and, unlike other European countries, is dominated by its small and medium-sized enterprises (SMEs).

 - Chemicals and metals

-As well as these, Austria boasts a 22% share of organic farms across the EU member states and is the EU field-leader in the generation of hydroelectric power.
+As well as these, Austria boasts a 24% share of organic farms across the EU member states (Eurostat 2018) and is the EU field-leader in the generation of hydroelectric power.

 Austrians are also globally recognised for their high-quality arts and crafts, including jewellery, ceramics and glassware.